Hardikmdn/Face_Detection/README.md

 ## Performance Considerations

 - **YOLOv5 vs MTCNN**: YOLOv5 is approximately 4.8x faster than MTCNN but may have slightly lower precision in some cases
-- **Batch Size**: Larger batch sizes during training can improve performance but require more memory
+- **Batch Size**: Larger batch sizes during training can improve performance, but require more memory
 - **Model Size**: The current implementation uses InceptionV3 for embeddings, which provides a good balance between accuracy and speed
 - **Real-time Performance**: For optimal real-time performance, use the YOLOv5 detector with a confidence threshold of 0.5-0.7